Leko/goya/README.md

 [![goya at crates.io](https://img.shields.io/crates/v/goya.svg)](https://crates.io/crates/goya)
 [![goya at docs.rs](https://docs.rs/goya/badge.svg)](https://docs.rs/goya)

-Japanese Morphological Analyzer written in Rust.
+Goya is a Japanese Morphological Analyzer written in Rust.
-Goya's main goal is to compile to WebAssembly for morphological analysis in browsers and other JavaScript runtimes.
+The main goal is to compile to WebAssembly for morphological analysis in browsers and other JavaScript runtimes.
 In addition, it can be used with the CLI and Rust.

 [Try Goya playground](https://goya.vercel.app/).
 It uses the Goya-wasm from WebWorker.